AndreaMagri/tesi-ardl-hicp/README.md

 ## 📝 Project Description

-This research analyzes the short- and long-run pass-through (propagation mechanism) of global supply chain shocks (measured by the New York Fed's *Global Supply Chain Pressure Index* - GSCPI) to Euro area consumer prices (seasonally adjusted HICP) over the monthly period 1999-2026 [2].
+This research analyzes the short- and long-run pass-through (propagation mechanism) of global supply chain shocks (measured by the New York Fed's *Global Supply Chain Pressure Index* - GSCPI) to Euro area consumer prices (seasonally adjusted HICP) over the monthly period 1999-2026.

-From an econometric perspective, we adopt a dynamic **Autoregressive Distributed Lag (ARDL)** model reparameterized in its **Unrestricted Error Correction (UECM)** form [1].
-This framework allows us to isolate the supply-side logistics transmission while controlling for global energy costs (Brent crude oil) and the nominal exchange rate channel (EUR/USD) in a single-equation setup [2].
+From an econometric perspective, we adopt a dynamic **Autoregressive Distributed Lag (ARDL)** model reparameterized in its **Unrestricted Error Correction (UECM)** form.
+This framework allows us to isolate the supply-side logistics transmission while controlling for global energy costs (Brent crude oil) and the nominal exchange rate channel (EUR/USD) in a single-equation setup.

 ---